Shtaiven/git_with_steven/README.md

 # Git wit Steven
 A test repository for testing remote commands
 # Service Announcement
-Steven is a good lecturer
+Steven is a great lecturer